 $ sudo systemctl reload apache2

-9. List loaded virtual hosts to confirm the hostname routes to the new config.
+8. List the loaded virtual hosts to confirm the new hostname is mapped to the expected file.

 $ sudo apache2ctl -S